 The Free Gift of God's Grace

 A Sermon on Matthew 20:1-16Read more

 Laborers in the Vineyard

-8“Now when evening came, the owner of the vineyard said to his foreman, ‘Call the laborers and pay them their wages, beginning with the last, up to the first.’
-9When those hired about the eleventh hour came, each of them received a denarius.
-10And so when those hired first came, they thought they would receive more, but each of them also received a denarius.
-And on receiving it they grumbled at the landowner, 12saying, ‘These who were hired last worked only one hour, and you have made them equal to us who have borne the burden of the day and the scorching heat.’
-But he replied to one of them, ‘Friend, I am doing you no wrong.
-Did you not agree with me for a denarius?
-Take what belongs to you and go.
-I choose to give to this last worker as I give to you.
-Am I not allowed to do what I choose with what belongs to me?
-Or do you begrudge my generosity?’
-So the last will be first, and the first last.”
-(ESV)
+8“Now when evening came, the owner of the vineyard *said to his foreman, ‘Call the laborers and pay them their wages, starting with the last group to the first.’
+9When those hired about the eleventh hour came, each one received a denarius.
+10And so when those hired first came, they thought that they would receive more; but each of them also received a denarius.
+11When they received it, they grumbled at the landowner, 12saying, ‘These who were hired last worked only one hour, and you have made them equal to us who have borne the burden of the day’s work and the scorching heat.’
+13But he answered and said to one of them, ‘Friend, I am doing you no wrong; did you not agree with me for a denarius?
+14Take what is yours and go; but I want to give to this last person the same as to you.
+15Is it not lawful for me to do what I want with what is my own?
+Or is your eye envious because I am generous?’
+16So the last shall be first, and the first, last.”